Skip to content

 OpenCode spawns each MCP as its own subprocess.
 Each MCP sees only the env it was configured with (plus an opt-in GOOGLE_APPLICATION_CREDENTIALS when googleAuth: true), never the user's full shell env.
 Tool responses are typed at the runtime boundary; a misbehaving MCP cannot inject arbitrary IPC events into Open Cowork's renderer.

-The managed OpenCode runtime runs with a Cowork-owned runtime HOME so OpenCode does not discover unmanaged machine-local agents, skills, or state.
-To keep developer workflows usable, Open Cowork bridges a curated set of standard tooling paths such as Git, npm/pnpm/yarn, SSH, GitHub CLI, Docker, Kubernetes, AWS, Azure, and Google Cloud config into that runtime home.
+To keep app-isolated developer workflows usable, Open Cowork can bridge a curated set of standard tooling paths such as Git, npm/pnpm/yarn, SSH, GitHub CLI, Docker, Kubernetes, AWS, Azure, and Google Cloud config into the app runtime home.
 Those bridged files are a deliberate trust boundary: tools invoked by OpenCode may read the linked developer-tool config.
-Users can disable this bridge in Settings → Permissions → Developer config bridge; disabling it removes the curated symlinks from the managed runtime home on the next runtime restart.
+The bridge deliberately omits OpenCode, Claude, and agent compatibility roots.
+Users can disable it during first-run setup or later in Settings → Permissions → Developer config bridge; disabling it removes the curated symlinks from the managed runtime home on the next runtime restart.

 Chart frame isolation